shirish93/shirish93.github.io/_ideas/2024-03-15-chhyang-modern.md

 Building a Community of Chhang Enthusiasts:

 Marketing goes beyond mere promotion.
 Think community building.
 Partner with food and lifestyle bloggers who identify with your target audience, individuals who cherish tradition and local flavors.
 Collaborate with cultural organizations and events like harvest festivals or regional fairs.
 Showcase chhyang brewing at workshops, demonstrations, and even competitions.
-Foster a sense of community around this shared heritage, where individuals can learn, share experiences, and celebrate their culture together.
-By strengthening this community, you not only market your business but also strengthen the cultural revival movement you represent.
+Create a sense of community around this shared heritage, where individuals can learn, share experiences, and celebrate their culture together.
+By strengthening this community, you not only market your business but also strengthen the cultural revival movement you want to take to the world.

 Expand Your Horizons, Target the Curious:

 As your ChhangFriend venture blossoms, consider diversifying your offerings.
 Introduce traditional flavorings like ginger, herbs, or even spices -- a tantalizing adventure for the more adventurous brewers.
 Explore online tutorials and workshops, offering deeper dives into the art of chhyang brewing and creating a continuous learning platform for your community.
 Tap into the economic potential by partnering with local governments to promote cultural tourism and support regional development.
-Every step strengthens your business and the cultural movement you represent.
+Every step strengthens your business and the cultural movement you are leading.

 Why ChhangFriend?
 More Than Just Profits: